mahdi-b/symTyper_docs/Web.rst

-Web-based Symtyper
+Web-based SymTyper
 ==================

 Brief Overview
 --------------
-To run Symtyper from the web, follow these instructions:
+To run SymTyper from the web, follow these instructions:

-First, invoke symtyper main submission page.
-You should be presented with the following page in Figure 1.
+First, invoke symtyper main submission page (http://www.symtyper.com).
+You should be presented with the following page in :ref:`fig1`.

+.. _fig1:

 .. figure:: _static/main.png
    :scale: 50%
-   :alt: Symtyper Main Screen
+   :alt: SymTyper Main Screen
    :align: center

-   Symtyper's Main Screen
+   SymTyper's Main Screen

-To submit a new analysis, browse and select your input fasta file and a valid  ids file and then click submit.
+To submit a new analysis, browse and select your input fasta file and a valid  ids file (:ref:`inputFormat`) and then click submit.

 .. figure:: _static/submit_input.png
    :scale: 50%
-   :alt: Symtyper Main Screen
+   :alt: SymTyper Main Screen
    :align: center

    Submitting a New SymTyper Analysis

 The next screen will provide you with the URL where the output can be accessed.
 Depending on the input size, the processing can take between few minutes to hours.
 Please copy the URL for future access.
-Job will be hosted on the Symtyper Site for 15 days.
+Job will be hosted on the SymTyper site for 15 days.

 .. figure:: _static/processing.png
    :scale: 50%
-   :alt: Symtyper Main Screen
+   :alt: SymTyper Main Screen
    :align: center

    Processing Screen and Job URL

-If the anlysis completed successfully, you should be presented with the a summary table where the various componenents of the analysis can be accessed.
+If the anlysis completed successfully, you will be presented with the a summary table where the various componenents of the analysis can be accessed.
 The results are gouped by section: Clades, Subtypes, Multiples, Trees, Breakdown.
 These sections are explained below.